 Science can sometimes be used to inform ethical decisions by identifying possible outcomes of particular actions, but it cannot be used by itself to establish whether an action is moral or not.

 Visit the Department on Conservation website for local conservation efforts in your area.
-There is also a section titled ‘Getting Involved’ where you can volunteer in a local project to help conserve our biodiversity.
+There is also a section titled ‘Get involved’ where you can volunteer in a local project to help conserve our biodiversity.

-Find out more about New Zealand’s birds and the conservation efforts undertaken by the Department of Conservation.
+Find out more about New Zealand’s birds and the conservation efforts undertaken by the Department of Conservation under the bird section of their website.